koenkoen1/minorproject/PROCESS.md

 Temporarily using a picture of the Netherlands as placeholder to click on.
 I will probably have the map on the left of the screen, pie chart upper-right and line chart lower-right. with the buttons above the map.
 A json file would be easier to use than a xlsx file.
 Conversions were made.

+# Day 4
+The script I found for converting shapefiles to geojson in javascript could not be used.
+The script works fine with one shapefile, but loading two shapefiles at the same time causes one of the resulting geojsons to be overwritten somehow.
+There is actually no reason for me to preprocess when my script is run, so I have converted them using PyShp and saved them as json files.
+The preprocessed geojsons are too large for github, so I zipped them and found a way to unzip them in my script.